kritika2611/Algorithms-and-Datastructures/README.md

 # Algorithms-and-Datastructures
-This repository contains the c++ implementation of various datastructures and algorithms
+This repository contains the c++ implementation of various datastructures and algorithms.